hzeller/rpi-rgb-led-matrix/README.md

 to get this as default setting.

 Now you should have less visible flicker.
-This essentially switches on the hardware pulses feature for the Adafruit HAT.
+This essentially switches on the hardware pulses feature for the Adafruit HAT/Bonnet.

-### 64x64 with E-line on Adafruit HAT
+### 64x64 with E-line on Adafruit HAT/Bonnet
 There are LED panels that have 64x64 LEDs packed, but they need 5 address lines, which is 1:32 multiplexing (they have an `E` address-line).
-The hardware of the Adafruit HAT is not prepared for this, but it can be done with another hardware mod.
+The hardware of the Adafruit HAT/Bonnet is not prepared for this, but it can be done with another hardware mod.

 It is a little more advanced hack, so  is only really for people who are